 Backlog is the accumulation of all orders for which revenues have not been recognized and are still considered valid.
 Backlog also includes a small portion of billed service contracts that are included in deferred revenue.
-Our total backlog at September 28, 2018 was \$308.1 million, an increase of 32.9% from the backlog of \$231.9 million at September 29, 2017, which was primarily due to additional orders for CT tubes in China.
+Our total backlog at September 27, 2019 was \$265.2 million, a decrease of 13.9% from the backlog of \$308.1 million at September 28, 2018.